ALBURY HISTORY SOCIETY - ALL ABOUT ALBURY

-Albury had a petrol station and garage until the 70s.
-Surrey Life has articles on Silent Pool Albury Park Mansion and Albury.
+Albury had a bakery and petrol station until the 70s.
+Surrey Life has articles on Silent Pool, Albury Park Mansion and Albury.

-Albury Park gardens, terrace, tunnel under Silver Wood and 'Roman Baths' created by John Evelyn around 1665 are described in London's Lost Gardens.
+Albury Park gardens, terrace, Silver Wood tunnel inspired by the Grotto of Posillipo and 'Roman Baths' created by John Evelyn c1665 are described in London's Lost Gardens.

-Albury Park had an ice house and some watercolours of Albury by John Hassell from about 1800 are here.
+Both Albury Park and Weston House had ice houses and some watercolours of Albury by John Hassell from about 1800 are here.

 A lake, vineyard, swans and an arched building are depicted in a 1645 Wenceslaus Hollar print of Albury at the British Museum.

-A map of North Downs wartime GHQ Line defence pillboxes, with some design details, is here: exploringsurreyspast.org.uk/surrey_pillboxes.
+A map of North Downs wartime GHQ Line defence pillboxes, with some design details, is at exploringsurreyspast.org.uk/surrey_pillboxes.

-The Mass Observation diary of Helen Lloyd at Weston House describes anti-tank defences... and how her car went into the Tillingbourne.
+The Mass Observation diary of Helen Lloyd at Weston Lodge describes anti-tank defences... and how her car went into the Tillingbourne.